KaichangCHENG/PIE-MC/README.md

-# EnhancedCNN
+# PIE-MC
-Enhanced CNN used for in situ plankton images identification and enumeration.
+Methods used for in situ plankton images identification and enumeration in MATLAB language.